tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I know what Dr. Chilton said, but I still wasn’t prepared for the violence of the movements the room made.
 Immediately we were pressed back into our seats like we were in a jet.
 A loud, pervasive hum started to fill the room.
 I gripped my sides and squeezed tight as I got squished more and more into the back of my chair, and suddenly we jerked to the left.
 Through the helmet I could hear a few cry out.
 The hum became louder, so loud it reverberated up through the chair and made my head rattle.
-It was like I had my head on a bus window again, but multiplied by 50.
 We jerked a second time, and this time I saw Cruz’s arm fly into my field of vision.
 I closed my eyes and started to count.

 It was a bad idea to close my eyes—I was overcome with an intense sense of vertigo.
 I opened them just as we spun into a barrel roll, like we were a drill tunneling through some dense strata.
 We jerked forward and rolled some more, then stopped abruptly.
 My head flung forward and crashed back into my headrest—cushioned, thankfully.
 I looked around, expecting it to be over.
 None of the Doctors moved.

 That was when I heard the cracking.

 It came from the wall to my left.
-I stopped breathing for a second to listen better.
+I stopped breathing for a second.
 Yeah, a cracking sound.
-It sounded like glass cracking, on the verge of breaking under some tremendous weight.
+It sounded like glass on the verge of breaking under some tremendous weight.

 Then I heard someone moaning on the other side.

 “Please, please stay…” were the words I heard—as if they were spoken from the other side of a sliding glass door.
 The voice was begging, no pleading with someone or something to stay.

 I peered at the wall, trying to ascertain the exact spot where it came from.
 Before I could, the vibrating took over again and we…slid.
 I’m not sure how to explain it.
 Have you ever been driving when there’s ice on the road, and hit the brakes?
 It had the same feeling of movement as sliding over a patch of long, extended ice.
 The sounds stopped as soon as we slid.
-The feeling continued for a few more seconds, then stopped entirely.
+The feeling continued for a few more seconds, then we jerked to a stop.

 We sat for a moment before relaxing.
 I turned to Cruz.
 “Did you hear..?”
 I forked my thumb over at the wall.

 Cruz looked at me in confusion.
-“Hear what?
-Everyone shouting?”

-“No…never mind.
-I think my brain got scrambled while we were being tossed around.”

-He shrugged.
-“I think all of us got scrambled.
-At least we didn’t break anything, right?”

-I smiled weakly.
-“At least.”
+“Huh?”
+His voice was distant without the comms.

 The comms crackled and Dr. Chilton’s voice came over.
+I forgot about the sounds I heard.
 “We’re lucky!
 That was a smooth ride!”

 I exchanged glances with Cruz.

 “Can we unbuckle now?”
 Texas asked.
 “It’s hard to breathe.”